The Petit Lenormand deck is available now. Limited stock

 The decision-maker who accepts sacrificing a branch to save the tree.

-This archetype illustrates a moment when lucidity prevails over attachment.
+This archetype illustrates a moment when clarity prevails over attachment.
 A man accepts that it is better to let a situation die rather than cling to it at the expense of his health or dignity.
 His gesture may be misunderstood at the moment, but he carries within him the intuition that another form of life, more just, can only emerge on cleared ground.

 Shadow work